 Precautions While Using abacavir and lamivudine

-It is very important that your doctor check your progress at regular visits to make sure abacavir and lamivudine is working properly.
+It is very important that your doctor check your or your child's progress at regular visits to make sure abacavir and lamivudine is working properly.
 Blood tests may be needed to check for unwanted effects.

 abacavir and lamivudine may cause a severe allergic reaction in some patients.
 This reaction usually occurs within 6 weeks after the medicine is started, but may occur at any time.
 If untreated, it can lead to severe low blood pressure and even death.
-Stop taking abacavir and lamivudine and check with your doctor immediately if you notice sudden fever, skin rash, diarrhea, nausea, stomach pain, vomiting, or a feeling of unusual tiredness or illness, cough, shortness of breath, or sore throat.
+Check with your doctor right away if you have sudden fever, skin rash, diarrhea, nausea, stomach pain, vomiting, or a feeling of unusual tiredness or illness, cough, shortness of breath, or sore throat.

 If you must stop using abacavir because of an allergic reaction, you should never use the medicine again.
 Return the unused medicine to your doctor or pharmacist.
 A worse reaction, possibly even death, can occur if you use the medicine again.
 Tell your doctor right away if you have ever taken abacavir, especially if you have experienced an allergic reaction to it in the past.